 Cannon named womanism as a powerful approach to recognizing the human dignity and amplifying the long-ignored voice of Black women in a hostile world.
 She wrote that “…one’s soul has work that is …vital not only to the health and strength of the community but is integral to our fulfillment as individuals.

-Director Melanie C. Jones teaching at Seminary for a Day
+Director Rev. Dr. Melanie Jones Quarles teaching at Seminary for a Day

 “However,” she continued, “this work is often stifled by the confining powers of patriarchy and racism that flourish in the subordination of Black women.”